Zweites Deutsches Fernsehen (ZDF)

 ZDF and ARD are both funded primarily through the public license fee, with most of their budget coming from this source.
 ZDF receives around €5 per month from the total €18.36 paid by each German household to support public media.

+In recent years, ZDF’s budget has steadily increased.
 In 2020, ZDF had a total budget of €2.2bn, according to the company’s data.
 More than 85% of this budget came from license fees.
-In 2021, ZDF’s budget increased to €2.35bn, almost 85% of that amount generated through public license fees.
-In 2022 and 2023, its budget was worth some €2.43bn and €2.5bn, respectively.
+This figure rose to €2.35bn in 2021, and then to some €2.43bn and €2.5bn in 2022 and 2023, respectively.

 Editorial independence

-Similarly to the ARD, the German Länder government or the Federal Government does not impose any rules that would infringe upon ZDF’s editorial independence.
+Similarly to ARD, the German Länder government or the Federal Government does not impose any rules that would infringe upon ZDF’s editorial independence.
 ZDF, like ARD, is well-respected as a journalism powerhouse, financially stable, independent, and fully accountable to the public.

+Germany’s Basic Law guarantees the freedom of the press; however, no domestic statute specifically guarantees ZDF’s editorial independence.
 Maintaining editorial independence is crucial for the station.
 Germans believe that the most effective way to ensure editorial freedom is through a funding and governance model.
 This model is based on public fees and a diverse governing body to prevent government interference.

 The Television Council, which also holds decision-making authority in strategic and management appointments, serves as an advocate for viewers.
 Viewers can directly contact the council with complaints about programs.
 This structure guarantees that viewers are represented at the highest level at ZDF.

-August 2024
+August 2025